PyChina/weekly/content/Issue/issue-18.md

 If you use
 [Celery](http://celeryproject.org/)
 to perform background tasks using Django Models then you want to check this post out.
-The author examines Celery’s behavior when pickling and offers some great solutions to common problems like dealing with large serialization sizes and lazy-loading objects when they are deserialized.
+The author examines Celery's behavior when pickling and offers some great solutions to common problems like dealing with large serialization sizes and lazy-loading objects when they are deserialized.
 Awesome.

 # 是也乎